The averaging period used for the following assessment was 1981-2010.

-The provisional UK mean temperature was 3.9 °C, which is 0.2 °C above the 1981-2010 long-term average.
+The UK mean temperature was 3.9 °C, which is 0.2 °C above the 1981-2010 long-term average.
 It was a cold month in the south-east but generally milder than average elsewhere; both mean maximum and minimum temperatures were about 1.5 °C above average in north-west Scotland, but mean minimum temperatures were 1.5 to 2.0 °C below average in south-east England.
-It was a dry month except in central southern and south-eastern England, with 62 % of average rainfall overall.
-Sunshine was 120 % of average, making it the 10th sunniest January in a series from 1929, although sunshine was close to or a little below normal in north Wales and parts of the Midlands.
+It was a dry month except in central southern and south-eastern England, with 63 % of average rainfall overall.
+Sunshine was 117 % of average, although sunshine was close to or a little below normal in north Wales and parts of the Midlands.

 The UK monthly extremes were as follows: A maximum temperature of 14.2 °C was recorded at Achfary (Sutherland) and Plockton (Wester Ross) on the 25th.
 A minimum temperature of -10.1 °C was recorded at Braemar (Aberdeenshire) on the 30th.
-In the 24 hours ending at 0900 GMT on the 15th, 53.6 mm of rain fell at Cluanie Inn (Inverness-shire).
+In the 24 hours ending at 0900 GMT on the 31st, 51.7 mm of rain fell at Lealt (Isle of Jura).
 A wind gust of 81 knots (93 mph) was recorded at High Bradfield (South Yorkshire) on the 11th.
-A snow depths of 18 cm was reported at Tulloch Bridge (Inverness-shire) on the 13th.
+A snow depths of 19 cm was reported at Kindrogran (Perthshire) on the 13th and 15th.

 This satellite image taken on 26 January 2017 shows the UK in a cold south-easterly airstream from the near continent.
 Much of the country was under a blanket of cloud, and over central and eastern England temperatures remained below freezing all day.
 In contrast, north-western parts were sunny and much warmer with 7.3 hours of sunshine recorded at Kinloss (Moray) and a maximum of 13.4 °C at Aultbea (Wester Ross).
 Image copyright Met Office / NASA.